Nihiljohn75/Customer-Churn-Prediction/README.md

 # ⭐ Repository Status

-This repository documents the complete lifecycle of an end-to-end Customer Churn Prediction project using SQL, Python, Machine Learning, and Tableau.
+This repository documents the complete lifecycle of an end-to-end Customer Churn Prediction project using **SQL, Python, Machine Learning, XGBoost, and Tableau**.

-The project is being developed phase by phase, following an industry-standard data science workflow, with each stage documented through code, reports, and business insights.
+The project follows an industry-standard data science workflow and demonstrates database management, data preprocessing, exploratory analysis, predictive modeling, model evaluation, and business intelligence reporting.